scottprahl/RigolWFM/README.md

 ## Status

-There is a bit of work remaining (testing, validation, repackaging) but at least there are now binary file descriptions for `.wfm` files created by
+There is a bit of work remaining (testing, validation, repackaging) but at least there are now binary file descriptions for `.wfm` files for the following scopes:

 * DS1000C untested
 * DS1000E tested
 * DS1000Z tested, (wonky voltages - perhaps fixed with recent firmware?)
-* DS2000 untested, (basic, no info about voltage scale)
+* DS2000 parses, plausible voltages
 * DS4000 tested
 * DS6000 untested